WorldBrain/Legacy-Research-Engine/README.md

 [Here](https://github.com/WorldBrain/Research-Engine/blob/master/ROADMAP.md) you find the long term roadmap.

+### IMPORTANT

+We started collaborating with the [WebMemex project](https://github.com/WebMemex/memextension) and are in the mode of porting all the features of WorldBrain there.
+The WebMemex will power our software in the future.
+Therefore be not surprised, if you see no action here.

 ### Current Stage

 Right now, the chrome extension lets you full-text search all the web pages and PDFs you visited and bookmarked.